This is How Many Hours Bloggers Work Per Week

 Applying for Affiliate Programs should only be done after you have a minimum of 10 blog posts published and a professionally designed website.
 That’s because your website will be visited by those responsible for the companies’ affiliate programs before they decide whether to approve your website or not.
 Therefore, make a good impression.

 This isn’t always the case.
-Some programs approve right away without involving any bureaucracy, but this is not the norm.
+Some programs might approve you right away without involving any bureaucracy, but this is not the norm.

 Also, it is important to mention that in most programs, you will have to fill in forms regarding the payment of fees in your country (which is not difficult to fill in, just boring).